 Govt helps to protect New Zealanders digital identities

-“We know New Zealanders want control over their identity information and how it’s used by the companies and services they share it with and this will help make that easier.
+“We know New Zealanders want control over their identity information and how it’s used by the companies and services they share it with.
+This framework will help make that easier and secure,” Minister for the Digital Economy and Communications, Ginny Andersen said.

-“Whether it’s opening a bank account, sharing our medical history, conducting business online, or applying for Government services like the wage subsidy, it’s vital we trust the systems we use, and that service providers know what’s expected of them.”
+“Whether it’s opening a bank account, sharing our medical history, conducting business online, or applying for Government services, it’s vital we trust the systems we use, and that service providers know what’s expected of them.

-“The framework will make it easier for people to complete certain transactions online.
-That’s because accredited businesses will be recognised by a ‘trust mark’, making them eligible for streamlined processes.
+“The framework will make it easier to prove digital identity, because accredited businesses will be recognised by a ‘trust mark’, making them eligible for streamlined processes.

 “It will also help New Zealand stand out as a leader in the ethical, trusted deployment of technology on the world stage.
-We already have an international reputation for being ethical innovators – and introducing this framework further solidifies that.
+We already have an international reputation for being ethical innovators – and introducing this framework further solidifies that,” Ginny Andersen said.